Ouest-France/cdp/README.md

           ...
 ...
 ```

+### Team label

+If your gitlab project contains a tag formed as "team=my _team_name", the CDP will automatically report this tag in the Kubernetes object labels.
+This is designed to work with [Kube-resource-report](https://github.com/hjacobs/kube-resource-report) tool.

 ### Monitoring Label

 CDP allows you to add labels on the pods(from deployement and statefulset) to identify which pods should be monitored or not and wich which ones should trigger alerting.